 Chocolate used for baking is refined chocolate liquor that is not sweetened.
 It contains between 50% and 58% cocoa butter by United States FDA standards.

 Similar to semisweet chocolate, bittersweet chocolate contains at least 35% chocolate liquor, but has a darker chocolate flavor and is less sweet.
 It is available in baking bars and candy bars.

-These are small droplets that can be made of semisweet, milk or white chocolate.
+These are small droplets that can be made of semisweet, milk, dark or white chocolate.
 They can be incorporated into batter or dough evenly and contain slightly less cocoa butter than chocolate bars, which helps them keep their shape when baked.
-Dark Chocolate

 Milk chocolate contains 10% chocolate liquor, additional cocoa, cocoa butter, sugar, and milk or cream.
 It is available in chips and candy bars.

 Semisweet chocolate is dark chocolate that contains 15% to 35% chocolate liquor.

 Sweet Baking Chocolate

 Also called German sweet chocolate, sweet baking chocolate contains 15% chocolate liquor, additional cocoa and sugar.
 It is sweeter than semisweet chocolate.
 It is available in bars.